katcinskiy/stained-glass-transform-pytorch/training_notes.md

 3. As an alternative, I experimented with an MSE penalty on logvar, driving it toward 0 so that the standard deviation converges to 1.
 While this might theoretically strengthen obfuscation, in practice it severely degraded utility.

 4. I eventually omitted both the MI and MNP components.
-A simplified loss using only KL + cosine similarity produced stable training and acceptable utility performance.
+A simplified loss using only KL + cosine similarity produced stable training and acceptable utility performance but it gives no theoretical guarantees of privacy.

 5. It is better to train on large dataset even if you just testing to reduce overfitting